johnson-Omwoyo/phase-1-week-1-project/README.md

 # phase-1-week-1-project

--This is a javascript project written to solve three problems that include grading,speed detactor and salary calculating .
+This is a javascript project written to solve three problems that include grading,speed detactor and salary calculating .

 ## projects